andy-byers/CalicoDB/doc/tree.md

 Like the free block list contained in each [node](#nodes), we don't store the free list length and instead use a NULL page ID to indicate the end of the list.

 ## Overflow Chains
-Currently, Calico DB allows insertion of nearly arbitrary values (up to 4 GB), but places a hard limit on the key size.
+Calico DB allows insertion of nearly arbitrary values (up to 4 GB), but places a hard limit on the key size.
-If a record is too large, the excess portion of the value is copied to one or more overflow pages.
+If a record is too large, the excess portion of the value is copied to one or more link pages.
+These pages form a chain on disk, and can be traversed to retrieve the overflow value.
-The cell made from this record will then store the first page ID in the overflow chain in its `Overflow ID` header field.
+We then store the page ID of the start of the chain in the cell's `Overflow ID` header field.
 Note that no part of the key is ever transferred to an overflow page: every key must be entirely embedded in the node that it belongs to.
 This makes traversing the B<sup>+</sup>-tree faster (we don't have to read additional pages, pages that are likely not already cached, to find keys).

-## Transactions
-Calico DB uses transactions to preserve database integrity.
-Transactions are atomic, that is, the effects of a transaction are either completely applied, or entirely discarded.
-This is achieved by storing both undo and redo information in the WAL, and always flushing WAL records before their corresponding data pages.
-In the event of a crash, we can always read the WAL forward to regain lost updates, or backward to undo applied updates.

-## Recovery
-Each time the database is closed, we commit the running transaction, which involves truncating the WAL.
-This means that the presence of records in the WAL on startup indicates that the previous database instance had crashed, meaning recovery is necessary.
-In Calico DB, recovery is pretty simple.
-First, we read the WAL starting from the beginning, applying updates to stale pages.
-If we encounter a commit record at the end of the WAL, then recovery is complete.
-Otherwise, we do not have enough information to complete the transaction and must abort.
-Here we read the WAL in reverse, reverting pages to their state before the transaction started.
-In either case, we truncate the WAL and advance_block the block pool on completion.

 # Optimizations?
 + We could come up with a physiological logging scheme to try and reduce the amount of data we write to the WAL